Plum Crazy! 8 Health Benefits and Fascinating Facts

 - Plums were on the menu at the first Thanksgiving dinner in 1621.

-- Yummy, succulent plums only have 46 calories per 100 g, contain no saturated fats and are full of minerals and vitamins.
+- Plums only have 46 calories per 100 g, contain no saturated fats and are full of minerals and vitamins.

 - Plums and prunes help increase the absorption of iron into the body, which may be due to the fact that they are a good source of vitamin C. This has been documented in published research.